On the number of hyperbolic Dehn fillings of a given volume: Background

-Throughout the paper, for any given $1$-hyperbolic $3$-manifold whose cusp shape is quadratic, we always assume that its cusp shape and the leading term of its volume function are normalized as $\sqrt{-d}$ and \eqref{18112605} respectively.
+for some $a,b,c,d\in \mathbb{Q}$.
+Throughout the paper, for simplicity's sake, we assume the cusp shape of a given $1$-cusped hyperbolic $3$-manifold is of the form $\sqrt{-d}$ ($d\in \mathbb{N}$) and so the leading term of its volume function is